-- 19.1 If we receive a request for information or enquiry about a Data Subject from a person outside of Emerging Voices then we must deal with it as follows: - (a) If the request or enquiry is from a mental health support worker or other health or social care worker then we can confirm that the Data Subject is an Emerging Voices musician but we must not give any other information without the Data Subject's consent.
+- 15.1 If we receive a request for information or enquiry about a Data Subject from a person outside of Emerging Voices then we must deal with it as follows: - (a) If the request or enquiry is from a mental health support worker or other health or social care worker then we can confirm that the Data Subject is an Emerging Voices musician but we must not give any other information without the Data Subject's consent.
 We must not meet with the support worker without the consent and participation of the Data Subject; - (b) If the request or enquiry is from a relative of the Data Subject then we should not give any information about the Data Subject without the consent of the Data Subject.
 This means we cannot confirm that the Data Subject is an Emerging Voices musician or give any information about their attendance or progress.

-20.0 Dealing with subject access requests
+16. Dealing with subject access requests

-- 20.1 Data subjects must make a formal request for information we hold about them.
-We do not require them to pay a fee to do this. - 20.2 Any subject access request should be made in writing if possible.
-Once the request is received, it should be forwarded to the Data Protection Compliance Officer immediately. - 20.3 When receiving subject access requests by telephone, we will only disclose personal data we hold on our systems if the following conditions are met: - (a) We will check the caller's identity to make sure that information is only given to a person who is entitled to it. - (b) We will require that the caller put their request in writing if we are not sure about the caller's identity and/or where their identity cannot be checked.

-Our employees, volunteers and contractors will refer a request to the Data Protection Compliance Officer for assistance in difficult situations.
+- Data subjects must make a formal request for information we hold about them.
+We do not require them to pay a fee to do this. - Any subject access request must be made in writing.
+Employees who receive a written request should forward it to the Data Protection Compliance Officer immediately. - 16.3 When receiving subject access requests by telephone, we will only disclose personal data we hold on our systems if the following conditions are met: - (a) We will check the caller's identity to make sure that information is only given to a person who is entitled to it. - (b) We will require that the caller put their request in writing if we are not sure about the caller's identity and/or where their identity cannot be checked. - Our employees will refer a request to the Data Protection Compliance Officer for assistance in difficult situations.
+Employees should not be bullied into disclosing personal information.

-21.0 Changes to this policy
+17. Changes to this policy